-Valid now through July 22, 2019 at 3:00 am ET on footpetals.com.
-Enter promotion code TAKE30 at checkout.
-Offer is not valid with any other offers or promotions, and is only valid on select styles.
-Exclusions apply.
+Valid now through September 21, 2019 at 3:00 am EST on footpetals.com.
+Enter promo code BOGO50 at checkout.
+Reduction is taken off the lowest price item.
+Offer is not valid with any other offers or promotions.
 No price adjustments on previous purchases.
 This offer is not redeemable for cash, and is not valid through any retailer other than footpetals.com.
 Offer may be modified or discontinued at any time without notice.

 Issue: How do I prevent "Pump Bumps"?